aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 .. function:: PhononPhonopy(structure, ph_settings, es_settings [, optimize=True, pressure=0.0, use_nac=False])

    :param structure: StructureData object that contains the crystal unit cell structure.
-   :param ph_settings: ParametersData data  object that contains the phonopy input parameters.
+   :param ph_settings: Dict object that contains the phonopy input parameters.
-   :param es_settings: ParameterData object that contains the calculator input parameters.
+   :param es_settings: Dict object that contains the calculator input parameters.
 These parameters depends on the code used (see workchains/launcher examples)
    :param optimize: (optional) BooleanData object.
 Determines if a crystal unit cell optimization is performed or not before the phonon calculation.
 By default this option is True.
    :param pressure: (optional) FloatData object.
 If optimize is True, this sets the external pressure (in kB) at which the unit cell optimization is preformed.
 By default this option takes value 0 kB.
    :param use_nac: (optional) BooleanData object.
 Determines if non-analytical corrections will be included in the phonon calculation.
 By default this option is False.